Who was Pablo Picasso?

 The Chicago Picasso sculpture is publicly accessible, and it possesses inviting monkey bar characteristics.
-It is because of these attractive features that visitors can be seen climbing on and sliding down the base of the sculpture.
+Because of these attractive features, visitors can be seen climbing on and sliding down the base of the sculpture.

 How & when it was created

 The Chicago Picasso was commissioned in 1963 by the architects of the Richard J. Daley Center and facilitated by the Architect William Hartmann of Skidmore, Owings & Merrill.
-The artist completed a rough draft of the sculpture in 1965 and sanctioned a final model of the statue in 1966.
+The artist completed a rough draft of the sculpture in 1965 and sanctioned a final model in 1966.